gradyrobbins/NSS_DataAnalytics_Jumpstart/README.md

-# Web Development Jumpstart Curriculum
+# Data Analytics Jumpstart Curriculum
-Curriculum and exercises for the Web Development Jumpstart course.
+Curriculum and exercises for the DATA ANALYTICS Jumpstart course.

-These lessons are hosted via Codepen: nashss.com/JumpstartClass
+Many elements of this website were adapted from Callan Morrison's Web Development Jumpstart Repository;

+thanks, Callan Morrison, Nashville Software School, and countless others upon whose shoulders we gratefully stand.